skykhs3/skykhs3.github.io/_posts/2024-07-04-algorithm-scc.md

 </script>

 <div markdown="1">
-> The SCC algorithm can be performed in O(N) time complexity, and there are two main methods to achieve this: Tarjan's algorithm and Kosaraju's algorithm.
+> The SCC algorithm can be performed in O(N+M) time complexity, and there are two main methods to achieve this: Tarjan's algorithm and Kosaraju's algorithm.

 > Referenced from 『Programming Contest Challenge Book』
 >